 Advertisements may not be posted by third parties anywhere on the site, except in designated areas.
 (Specifically, advertisements may not be posted without permission in comment form, or other areas where individual visitors may modify the content of our site.)
 All ordinary advertisements will be clearly marked as such.

-We also provide a small number of affiliate links (which offer revenue sharing to CounsellingResource.com) specifically where we have taken the time to evaluate a given product or service and believe that it provides value to our readers — our links to Amazon book pages, for example.
+We also provide a small number of affiliate links (which offer revenue sharing to us) specifically where we have taken the time to evaluate a given product or service and believe that it provides value to our readers — our links to Amazon book pages, for example.
 Amazon requires that we include the following specific text to describe Amazon links: “As an Amazon Associate I earn from qualifying purchases.”
-Where affiliate links are used as part of ordinary advertising, they are clearly marked as such.
+Similarly, BetterHelp requires that we note that we may receive compensation from BetterHelp or other sources if you purchase products or services through the links provided on some of our pages.

 About Contextual Advertising